Here's one way to celebrate spring: Bring out the bunnies!

 At the end the kids could share their work if they wanted to.
 Many of them read work based on the question If you had a bazillion dollars, what would you spend it on?
 Every single child who had chosen that prompt talked about using the money to help people.
 Every single one.
 But you could tell that the older kids, the 5th graders, were already worried about college.
 Several of them said that after giving money to charity and buying some cool stuff for themselves and their families, they would put money aside for their college educations.
 So yes, even with a bazillion dollars and no need to have a job at all, the kids believed they should go to college—and they knew it would cost a lot of money.
 Another popular prompt was If you could have any animal in the whole world as a pet, what would it be?
 One girl approached me as the kids were starting their first drafts.
 “Can I create my own animal?” she whispered.
 “Sure!”
 I said.
 When it was time to write second drafts, she came up to me again.
 “I made up an animal.
 Can I write from the animal’s perspective?”
 “Of course you can!”
 I told her.
 “What a great idea!”
 Her face brightened.
 I’m sure mine did too.
 This is the power of creative writing: You get to say YES.
 But sometimes saying YES comes with a price.
 An older girl chose the prompt What’s the hardest thing you’ve ever done?.
 She talked about how hard it was that she hadn’t seen her dad in three years.
 I really hope that girl keeps writing.

-Nancy Loewenis a children's book author, mom of two young adults, writing teacher, tutor, devoted walker, and collector of weird things.
+Nancy Loewenis a children's book author, editor, tutor, mom of two adult children and one feisty cat, and collector of weird things.
 Featured Posts

 My Reading Corps Service